 VirtualBox is an open-source virtualization solution that is developed by the Oracle Corporation.
 It was created to enable multiple operating systems to coexist on a single physical host computer.
 With VirtualBox, you can use a machine running Windows, Linux, or macOS to host several different operating systems simultaneously.
-The number of guest operating systems is dependent on available system resources.
-Networking for a guest is configured on the host computer.
+By using the VirtualBox printer passthrough technique, you can print to a locally attached printer from within a virtual environment.

 After you enable the VirtualBox USB printer redirection, you can access the shared printer in the guest operating system.
-The VM will recognize the device and afford you the same level of functionality enjoyed through a direct physical connection to the peripheral.
+The virtual machine will recognize the device and afford you the same level of functionality enjoyed through a direct physical connection to the peripheral.
 With this VirtualBox printer setup, you can use the virtual environment for remote printing.